myriadrf/LimeSDR-X3/docs/documentation/board-description.rst

 Board Description
 =================

-The PCIe 5GRadio development board provides a hardware platform for developing and prototyping high-performance and logic-intensive digital and RF designs using and Xilinx FPGA and Lime Microsystems transceiver.
+The LimeSDR X3 development board provides a hardware platform for developing and prototyping high-performance and logic-intensive digital and RF designs using and Xilinx FPGA and Lime Microsystems transceiver.
 For more information on the following topics, refer to the respective documents:

 * `Xilinx Artix-7 FPGA family, refer to Xilinx documentation <https://www.xilinx.com/products/silicon-devices/fpga/artix-7.html>`_
 * `Lime Microsystems LMS7002M transceiver resources <https://limemicro.com/technology/lms7002m/>`_

-PCIe 5GRadio board features:
+LimeSDR X3 board features:

 * RF transceivers